Resch's: Reschs Appreciation Society

 On 27 February 2009, the Resch's Appreciation Society was formed.
 This has grown steadily in membership over 10 years and contained approximately 9,000 members as of November 2020.
 The group regularly meets to socialise and raise money for men's health through the Movember Foundation.

 Revival

 Despite a lack of advertising or investment from its current owner, Resch's has been growing in popularity in recent years.
-On the 16 September 2019, Resch's was voted Australia's favourite beer in a news.com.au poll.
+On 16 September 2019, Resch's was voted Australia's favourite beer in a news.com.au poll.
 While speculation has continued regarding the main reason for this, the loyalty of Resch's drinkers in the face of the brand's uncool image as 'old man's beer' is remarkable, having retained a core of consumers despite the explosion in marketing of craft beers.